bitcoin-core/bitcoincore.org/CONTRIBUTING.md

 ## License

-By contribution to this project you agree to release your contribution under the [MIT License](/LICENSE).
+By contributing to this project you agree to release your contribution under the [MIT License](/LICENSE).